Start from: US$ 1465 Per Person

 Accommodation:Lodge

-Show AllEVEREST BASE CAMP TREK NEPAL
+EVEREST BASE CAMP TREK NEPAL

-Fixed departures dates in Spring 2023
+Fixed departure dates in Spring 2024

-2023 February 11,16, 22, 27, and 29 are guaranteed
+2024 February 11,16, 22, 27, and 29 are guaranteed

 Everest base camp is one of the well-known trekking routes of Nepal that passes through the area of Sagarmatha National Park which is a UNESCO World Heritage site.
 It has also been listed as a famous trekking journey of Nepal offering an adventurous life, mountain climbing, and a wonderful spectacular close view of Mt.
 Everest; the tallest mountain in the world standing at an altitude of 8848m.
 Through the Everest trek, you will visit a Sherpa village (Khumbu, Namche Bazaar, Tengboche, and Dingboche) where you get a chance to observe Sherpa culture, lifestyle, and traditions.
 The trek also involves the vantage point of Kalapathar (5500m) which offers panoramic views of majestic peaks (Mt.Everest, Mt.
 Choyu, Mt.
 Nubche, and Mt.
 Lhotse).
-Along with this visit, you can also visit the Khumbu glacier, icefall, and Everest view hotel which are the famous notable places in this area.
+Along with this visit, you can also visit the Khumbu glacier, icefall, and Everest View Hotel which are the famous notable places in this area.

 HOW TO GET TO THE TRAILHEAD?